pyguides

 # TypeError: greet() takes from 1 to 2 positional arguments but 3 were given

 While the improvement here is incremental, the cumulative effect across many error categories reduces the time spent diagnosing issues.
+These better messages are particularly useful for newcomers who may not yet recognize common Python error patterns, making the language more approachable without changing any runtime behavior.

 Performance Improvements